raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 A naïve product of two or more enumerations, where at least one of the sets is denumerable, is not an enumeration of the product of the sets.
 It doesn't work for the exact same reason that concatenating multiple infinite enumerations does not produce a valid infinite enumeration.

-We can prove this with the same logic as above: If we zip the output with the natural numbers, we'll get `[0, '0/1']`, `[1, '0/2']`, `[2, '0/3']`, ...
+We can prove this with the same logic as above: If we zip the enumeration with the natural numbers, we'll get `[0, '0/1']`, `[1, '0/2']`, `[2, '0/3']`, ...

-If this was a valid enumeration, every rational number would appear in a finite number of iterations, so we should be able to find `[n, '1962/614']` in a finite number of outputs.
+If this was a valid enumeration, every rational number would appear in a finite number of iterations, so we should be able to find `[n, '1962/614']` in a finite number of values yielded.
 Whatever `n` is, we will actually find `[n, '0/n+1']`, not `[n, '1962/614']`.
 Therefore the naïve product cannot enumerate denumerables.

 ---